Thinking about UW or Marquette for data science? Here’s a guide on research and scholarships as well as job prospects and potential salary numbers.

 The program begins with foundations in data science, before progressing to areas like data mining, prescriptive analytics, and visualization.
 It’s deliberately focused on IT professionals who are trying to work their way up the job ladder.
-Ideal candidates already have a BS in math, statistics, analytics, computer science, or marketing and/or 3-5 years of experience.

 Data Science Scholarships in Wisconsin